Last Updated on October 22, 2020 by BrowserCam

 Not all emulators are capable of providing mobile like experience on PC due to compatibility issues of mouse and keyboard.
 But with BlueStacks, all you need to do is press F1 and start shooting it with your mouse when needed.
 That’s how simple it is to control the game at your fingertips, especially in the shooting games.

 #2.
 Multi-Instance Manager!

 Playing a single game with multiple accounts at the same time is what many gamers prefer when it comes to PC games.
 The multi-instance gaming option in BlueStacks is capable of running more than 2 games at the same time without making your system slow.
-Be it a 32-bit or 64-bit Android game, BlueStacks lets you play Android games on PC without any hassles simultaneously.
+Be it a 32-bit or 64-bit Android game, BlueStacks lets you play Android games on PC, you can read more at how to play Android games on PC.
 All you need to do is sign-in using your different accounts to use a multi-instance manager.

 #3.
 MOBA Mode!

 Online battle arena and role playing games have gained immense popularity over the times.
 And the eagerness to play such MOBA games on PC with BlueStacks has also seen a hike.
 That being said, the MOBA mode in the emulator lets you control the game dynamically instead of your regular WASD keys.
 Here’s how to activate the MOBA mode in BlueStacks.

 - Launch the game and press CTRL + Shift + A to access the advanced game controls.

 - Next, drag and drop the D-Pad on the screen and open the D-Pad settings with right-click